+Advanced drop-down

 Adding and Configuring Sticky Selectron

 Sticky Selectron is available from a Screen Element in Edit mode.
-Select Sticky Selectron from the Components tab and drag it into the screen.
-Once Sticky Selectron is on the screen elemenent, click on it so that you can configure it.
-Please follow the next section (Configuration Options) for information on how to configure each setting.
+Select Sticky Selectron from the Components tab and drag it onto the screen.
+Once Sticky Selectron is on the screen element, click on it to configure it.
+Please follow the next section (Configuration Options) for information on configuring each setting.

-Configuration Options

-Below is a list of the settings that need to be configured.